appserver-io/appserver/README.md

 # Installation

 Actually we support Mac OS X Mountain Lion and Debian Wheezy.
 We also plan to release a Windows installer and a RPM package as soon as possible but as we're only Mac users we'll be happy if someone is out there to support us with that stuff.
 Finally it's possible to build the runtime by yourself.
-This can be done by cloning our runtime environment project (https://github.com/techdivision/TechDivision_Runtime).
+This can be done by cloning our [Runtime Environment] (https://github.com/techdivision/TechDivision_Runtime).
 We've added two ANT targets `create-pkg` and `create-deb` that should do the stuff for you.

 ## Installation on Mountain Lion

 To install on your Mac OS X Mountain Lion please download the actual .pkg Package from http://www.appserver.io.
 After downlaod the .pkg you can start installation process with a double click on the package.
 To install the software you need to have administration privileges (sudo).
-After the installation process, that is really simple, you'll find the Application Server software in the folder /opt/appserver.
+After the installation process, that is really simple, you'll find the Application Server software in the folder `/opt/appserver`.

 When the installation has been finished the Application Server will be started automatically.
 If you need to restart the Application Server, after you've deployed a new app for example, you can use the init scripts `sbin/appserverctl` and `sbin/memcachectl` therefore.
-Both accept start | stop | restart as parameter.
+Both accept `start`, `stop` and `restart` as parameter.

 Start your favorite browser and open the URL `http://127.0.0.1:8586/demo` to load the demo application.